jaimiles23/chess-puzzlerush-leaderboard/README.md

 ## Web scraping
 LeaderboardScraper class uses selenium to retrieve usernames and scores from chess.com.
 Cleans data and returns a list of tuples containing the username and their puzzle rush score.

 ## Create user profiles
 Creates User classes for each username on Leaderboard.
-Connects to chess.com's API to retrieve user information for exploratory data analysis.
-UserSaver class writes player profiles to csv file.
+The `User` class creates a User object with information on the user's account via the chess.com API.
+The `UserSaver` class writes player profiles to a csv file.

 ## Store data
 WIP